 With back-to-back hurricanes, many may have canceled mammogram appointments or check-ins.
 Now, local doctors are urging you to reschedule.

-“I think it’s important for people," said Dr. Amanada Beard, an oncology surgeon with TGH and USF Health.
+“I think it’s important for people," said Dr. Abigail Beard, an oncology surgeon with TGH and USF Health.
 "As we are all recovering and going through these life stressors, we do still need to keep up on the screenings.”

 Dr. Beard said women over age 40 with average risk need a yearly mammogram.
 High-risk women may need additional screening.
 Women under 40 should do regular self-checks for lumps.